Skip to main content

 Demo mode is the fastest way to explore Mission Control without hardware.

 This sets NEXT_PUBLIC_DEMO_MODE=true and starts the dev server.
-Five simulated drones appear on the dashboard with realistic telemetry, GPS tracks, and flight modes.
+Seven simulated drones (ArduPilot, PX4, and iNav) appear on the dashboard with realistic telemetry, GPS tracks, and flight modes.
 All configuration panels work with mock parameters.
 You can also activate demo mode by adding ?demo=true to any URL:

 Environment Variables